shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 The first SIP domain will be setup similar to the one in the tutorial but with a different webhook URL for the "A Call Comes In" configuration option.
-The Webhook URL can be the URL of a Twilio Function or self hosted server of the following Nodejs script:
+The Webhook URL can be the URL of a Twilio Function or self-hosted server of the following Nodejs script:

 ```javascript